Two-level utilitarianism: In the context of utilitarianism

 Utilitarianism is a type of consequentialist ethical theory.
 According to such theories, only the outcome of an action is morally relevant (this contrasts with deontology, according to which moral actions flow from duties or motives).
 There are similarities with preference utilitarianism, where utility is defined as individual preference rather than positive conscious experience.

 The two predecessor theories to two-level utilitarianism, act and rule utilitarianism, were beset by various objections.
-For example, rule utilitarianism was criticized for implying that in some cases an individual should pursue a course of action that would obviously not maximise utility.
+For example, rule utilitarianism was criticized for implying that in some cases an individual should pursue a course of action that would obviously not maximize utility.
 Conversely, act utilitarianism was criticized for not allowing for a "human element" in its consequence estimates, i.e. it is sometimes too difficult for an ordinary person.

 As a descriptive model of the two levels, Hare posited two extreme cases of people, one of whom would only use critical moral thinking and the other of whom would only use intuitive moral thinking.
 The former he called the "archangel" and the latter the "prole".
 It was not Hare's intention to divide up the entire human race into either archangels or proles; according to his theory each person shares the traits of both to limited and varying extents at different times.
 The archangel has superhuman powers of thought, superhuman knowledge and no weaknesses.
 This unbiased "ideal observer", when presented with an unfamiliar situation, would be able to immediately scan all potential consequences of all possible actions in order to frame a universal principle from which they could decide an appropriate action for the situation.
 Such a person would not need a set of intuitive moral rules, as they would be able to decide the correct response to any possible situation by reason alone.
 By contrast, the prole has these human weaknesses to an extreme degree.
 They must rely upon intuitions and sound prima facie principles all of the time, as they are incapable of critical thought.
 The set of intuitive moral rules that the prole follows must be simple and general enough that they can be easily understood and memorised, and also quick and easy to use.

 Once one has identified the different types of moral thinking, the next step is to identify when one ought to think like an archangel, and when like a prole.
 Hare identifies three types of situation where critical thinking is necessary.
 The first is when the intuitive general principles conflict in particular cases.
 The second is when, "though there is no conflict between principles, there is something highly unusual about the case which prompts the question whether the general principles are really fitted to deal with it."